balderdashy/sails-docs/concepts/Security/P3P.md

 ```

-Check out the examples below for more guidance - and be sure and follow the links to see the docs for the module you're using for the latest information, comparative analysis of its features, any recent bug fixes, and advanced usage details.
+Check out the examples below for more guidance, and be sure and follow the links to see the docs for the module you're using for the latest information, comparative analysis of its features, any recent bug fixes, and advanced usage details.

 ##### Using [node-p3p](https://github.com/troygoode/node-p3p)